 Corporate branding is so much more than a cute logo.
-When done well, corporate branding encapsulates the whole personality of the corporation and indelibly imprints that image into the minds of the general public.
+When done well, it encapsulates the whole personality of the corporation and indelibly imprints that image into the minds of the general public.

-Corporate branding is a process – a step-by-step discovery of what is possible in a world of all possible branding concepts.
-You might have big ideas about corporate branding, but you’ll avoid a lot of grief if you think about the requirements the corporate brand has to satisfy first.
+Corporate branding is a process.
+It is a step-by-step discovery of what is possible in a world of all possible branding concepts.
+You might have big ideas about corporate branding.
+However, you’ll avoid a lot of grief if you think about the requirements the corporate brand has to satisfy first.

 You might narrow down possible corporate branding concepts by thinking about the following: